Metalog distribution: Choosing number of terms

 For a given application and data set, choosing the number of metalog terms $k$ depends on context and may require judgment.
 For expert elicitation, three to five terms is usually sufficient.
 For data exploration and matching other probability distributions such as the sum of lognormals, eight to 12 terms is usually sufficient.
 A metalog panel, which displays the metalog PDFs corresponding to differing numbers of terms $k$ for a given data set, may aid this judgment.
 For example, in the steelhead weight metalog panel, using less than seven terms arguably underfits the data by obscuring the data's inherent bimodality.
 Using more than 11 terms is unnecessary and could, in principle, overfit the data.
 The case with 16 terms is infeasible for this data set, as indicated by the blank cell in the metalog panel.
-Other tools (such as regularization, Akaike information criterion, and Bayesian information criterion) may also be useful.
+Other tools, such as regularization and model selection (Akaike information criterion and Bayesian information criterion) may also be useful.
 For example, when applied to the steelhead weight data, the AIC ranking of metalog distributions from 2-16 terms along with a wide range of classical distributions identifies the 11-term log metalog as the best fit to this data.
 A similar BIC ranking identifies the 10-term log metalog as the best fit.
 Keelin (2016) offers further perspectives on the distribution selection within the metalog family.